freeI3ird/NLP-coursera/README.md

 # NLP-coursera
-It contains solution of exercise and important notes of coursera NLP course.
+It contains solution of exercises and important notes of coursera NLP course.